-- Court and tribunal forms may be found on the Gov.UK website, searchable by category, title or reference number. - The Law Society's Common Queries database is a useful finding-aid for a variety of forms and precedents. - Practical Commercial Precedents.
+- Court and tribunal forms may be found on the Gov.UK website, searchable by category, title or reference number. - Practical Commercial Precedents.
 This is a four-volume looseleaf work containing a range of precedents, with commentary, for commercial agreements, including sales of shares and businesses, employment and private equity. - Practical Law.
 Your law school or chambers may not subscribe to this online service.
 Originally aimed at solicitors, Practical Law is now increasingly used at the Bar, in part because of Public Access.
 The service covers most practice areas and in addition to concise commentary and procedural assistance, offers a wide range of highly-regarded precedents updated to reflect changes in the law.
-All the Inn Libraries subscribe to Practical Law - Lexis PSL.
+All the Inn Libraries subscribe to Practical Law - Lexis Practical Guidance.
 This is a similar service to Practical Law and fulfils a similar function.
 It is presently less well-used by barristers but does contain some material not found elsewhere.
-Inner Temple and Middle Temple Libraries subscribe to Lexis PSL. - Textbooks.
+All the Inn Libraries subscribe to Lexis Practical Guidance. - Textbooks.
 Specialist books on particular areas of the law often contain sample wordings in their appendices, for example standard forms or contracts in insurance, shipping and construction.
 The Standard Conditions of Sale are frequently referred to and may be found in the Law Society's Conveyancing Handbook by Frances Silverman.

-Chapter 6: European Union law
+Chapter 6 - European Union law

 Legislation 52

 How do I find legislation?
 52

 Treaties 53

 What is EU consolidated legislation?
 53

-Where can I find founding treaties? .
+Where can I find founding treaties?
 53

-Regulations .
-53
+Regulations 53

-Directives .
-54
+Directives 54

-Where will I find how a particular EU directive was transposed into national law? .
+Where will I find how a particular EU directive was transposed into national law?
 54

 Where will I find the deadline by when national authorities have to transpose a Direct into their national law?

-Decisions .
-54
+Decisions 54

-Checking for currency .
-55
+Checking for currency 55

-How do I know that a specific piece of EU legislation is in force? .
+How do I know that a specific piece of EU legislation is in force?
 55

-How do I find by what legislation repealed earlier legislation? .
+How do I find by what legislation repealed earlier legislation?
 55

-Preparatory Acts .
-55
+Preparatory Acts 55

-The Official Journal (the 'OJ') .
-56
+The Official Journal (the 'OJ') 56

-Legislation glossary .
-56
+Legislation glossary 56

-What is a CELEX number? .
+What is a CELEX number?
 56

-What is ELI? .
+What is ELI?
 56

-What is a corrigendum? .
+What is a corrigendum?
 56

 Case law 57

-The Courts .
-57
+The Courts 57

-Finding cases .
-57
+Finding cases 57

-Older cases published in the ECR .
-57
+Older cases published in the ECR 57

-Reports and citations for cases post-2012 .
-58
+Reports and citations for cases post-2012 58

-Are all cases CJEU published in the Reports of Cases (ECR)? .
+Are all cases CJEU published in the Reports of Cases (ECR)?
 58

-How do I know that I have an official text on Curia? .
+How do I know that I have an official text on Curia?
 58

-How will I find pending or dropped CJEU cases? .
+How will I find pending or dropped CJEU cases?
 59

-How can I find all cases related to a specific piece of EU legislation? .
+How can I find all cases related to a specific piece of EU legislation?
 59

-Opinions of the Advocates General .
-59
+Opinions of the Advocates General 59

 EU Law and Brexit 60

-Where will I find retained EU legislation / UK legislation originating from the EU? .
+Where will I find retained EU legislation / UK legislation originating from the EU?
 60

-What is the EU exit Web Archive? .
+What is the EU exit Web Archive?
 60

-Where will I find EU legislation as of UK exit date? .
+Where will I find EU legislation as of UK exit date?
 60

-Recommended resources .
-61
+Recommended resources 61